Mayo Clinic Care Network Content

 Myasthenic crisis

-Myasthenic crisis is a life-threatening condition that occurs when the muscles that control breathing become too weak to work.
+Myasthenic crisis is a life-threatening condition.
+It happens when the muscles that control breathing become too weak to work.
 Emergency treatment and mechanical assistance with breathing are needed.
-Medications and blood-filtering therapies help people to again breathe on their own.
+Medicines and therapies that filter the blood help people breathe on their own.

 Thymus gland tumors

-Some people with myasthenia gravis have a tumor in the thymus gland, a gland under the breastbone that is involved with the immune system.
-Most of these tumors, called thymomas, aren't cancerous (malignant).
+Some people with myasthenia gravis have tumors in their thymus glands.
+The thymus gland lies under the breastbone and is part of the immune system.
+Most of these tumors, called thymomas, are not malignant, meaning they likely will not spread and can be removed with surgery.

-• Autoimmune conditions.
-People with myasthenia gravis might be more likely to have autoimmune conditions, such as rheumatoid arthritis or lupus.
+People with myasthenia gravis often have other autoimmune conditions, such as:

 Diagnosis